KungPhoo/ba67-basic/readme.md

 **Usage:** `PLAY abc_notation$`

-See the annex for deatils.
+See the annex for details.

 #### Technical Background